 What follows is an obituary submitted by Sowels' family, which has been edited for length.
 Read the entire obituary online.

 Kary L. (Butch) Sowels passed away peacefully on Monday, December 11, 2017 at his home surrounded by his family.
-He was born on June 23, 1953 in Pontiac, MI to Orval Alfred and tions Organization) executive board several years and then as the President from 1996 -
+He was born on June 23, 1953 in Pontiac, MI to Orval Alfred and years and then as the President from 1996 - 2004.
+He was a true warrior fighting for the rights of working men and women.